 Vinaigrette (Vinegret) Salad

-This sour, sweet, and savoury Vinaigrette (Vinegret) Salad is a traditional recipe from Russian cuisine; it’s a delicious, hearty, and relatively healthy dish loaded with vegetables.
+This sour, sweet, and savoury Vinaigrette (Vinegret) Salad is a traditional recipe from Russian cuisine; it’s a delicious, hearty, and healthy dish loaded with vegetables.

 Hello everyone.
 Happy spring!